jiahaoxiang2000/LCB/README.md

 - [lwc-finalists - 2022](https://github.com/rweather/lwc-finalists)
   - use the makefile to do, flexible, but need some pre-configuration

-## todo list
+## CHNAGELOG

-- [] remove the KAT function in the benchmarking framework
+- [x] remove the KAT function in the benchmarking framework
-- [] let warp implement to different floder
+- [x] let warp implement to different floder
 - [] add the more platform to the benchmarking framework
+- [] refloct the build.sh by the python script
+- [] the print use the log framework